gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 can be included as a predictor.

 For monthly or quarterly data, the ```bizdays( )``` function will compute the number of trading days in each period.
+#### Distributed lags
+It is often useful to included advertising expenditure as a predictor.
+However, since the effect of advertising can last beyond the actual campaign, we need to include lagged values of advertising expenditure.